IBSim/VirtualLab/docs/source/examples.rst

 *Sim.Mesh* specifies which mesh is used in the simulation.

-The ``keys`` of *Sim.Load* dictate which simulation type will be run, the options are 'Force' and 'Displacement'.
-If both 'Force' and 'Displacement' are input as ``keys`` into the dictionary, both a constant force and constant displacement simulation will be run as separate simulations.
-The magnitude for each is the corresponding ``value`` to the ``key``.
+The attribute *Sim.Load* is a python `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ that dictates what type of Tensile test will be run.
+The ``keys`` 'Force' and 'Displacement' specify the type of test which will be performed.
+Their corresponding ``value`` specifies the magnitude applied in each test.
+If both 'Force' and 'Displacement' are input as ``keys`` both a constant force and constant displacement simulation will be run as separate simulations.

 In this instance, since *Sim* has neither the attributes *PreAsterFile* or *PostAsterFile*, no pre or post processing will be carried out.